VolvoCarsMobility/sensible-logging-for-android/README.md

 ## Requirements

  - `minSdk` is currently set to `16`
+ - The base library is only dependant on the Android SDK and kotlin
- - This library is currently dependant on `androidx.appcompat` and `androidx.lifecycle` libraries
+ - The lifecycle extensions is are dependant on `androidx.appcompat` and `androidx.lifecycle` libraries

 ## License